 Mint Mobile vs. Straight Talk: Two great prepaid options

 Straight Talk offers the most data of the two if you're willing to pay for it.
 Still, most people will be happy with one of the smaller plans.
-Straight Talk has a significant coverage advantage though if you're covered by the T-Mobile network, Mint Mobile comes cheaper for every data amount.
-Mint Mobile manages to keep things simple with plans that work for most people, with savings tied directly to how many months you're willing to buy.
+Straight Talk has a significant coverage advantage, though, if you're covered by the T-Mobile network.
+Mint Mobile keeps things simple with plans that work for most people, with savings tied directly to how many months you're willing to buy.
 Buying more data on Straight Talk is very reasonable at just $5 for an extra gig.

 |Maximum data||Unlimited (40GB high speed)||Unlimited|